auriocus/VecTcl/15-vectclab.md

 VecTcLab is a try to emulate the way of working with linear algebra packages such as Matlab, octave, or SciLab, within a Tcl/VecTcl powered environment.
 It consists of a modified tkcon, an interactive shell for Tcl, with all the necessary packages preloaded to do vector math and simple plotting.
-It can be found on the download page.
+It can be found on the [GitHub release page.](https://github.com/auriocus/VecTcl/releases/latest)
 When you fire up VecTcLab, a command window opens with an interactive prompt.

 First, we will do simple matrix calculations